COVID: Artificial intelligence in the pandemic | DW | 06.07.2021

 One of the most important things we've had to handle is finding out who is infected — fast.
 And in South Korea, artificial intelligence gave doctors a head start.

-Way back when the rest of the world was still wondering whether it was time to go into the first lockdown, a company in Seoul used AI to develop a COVID-19 test — in mere weeks, when it would have taken them months without AI.
+Way back when the rest of the world was still wondering whether it was time to go into the first lockdown, a company in Seoul used AI to develop a COVID-19 test — in mere weeks.
+It would have taken them months without AI.

 It was "unheard of," said Youngsahng "Jerry" Suh, head of data science and AI development at the company, Seegene, in an interview with DW.